juh2600/juh.gay/src/ops/doc-status.md

 ~  `draft` status indicates that a document is still in its creation phase, has not been reviewed for correctness, and may be (is probably) incomplete.
 These documents SHOULD NOT be executed (except for testing) and MUST NOT be referenced as sources of truth.

 [![Document status: Review](https://img.shields.io/badge/status-review-yellow.svg)]{#review}
-~  `review` status indicates that the author thinks the document may be complete, but it needs further review (possibly by a third party) to ensure correctness.
+~  `review` status indicates that the author thinks the document may be complete, but it needs review by a second person to ensure correctness.
 These documents SHOULD NOT be executed and SHOULD NOT be referenced as sources of truth.

 [![Document status: Approved](https://img.shields.io/badge/status-approved-brightgreen.svg)]{#approved}
 ~  `approved` status means that this document is believed to be complete and correct and has passed any reviews that the author deemed necessary.
 These documents MUST be treated as sources of truth for operations at in-scope facilities (namely, juh's bedroom lab).
 If you are a third-party reader intending to use these documents, you SHOULD NOT treat these as sources of truth, and SHOULD conduct additional review of all information you wish to use.
 Please review the various [disclaimers](/advice/disclaimers.md).